Santhosh1216-DataAnalyst/Peer_Connect/README.md

 # Peer_Connect
 This Peer_Connect website is to used to connect and collaborate with college students.
 To create profile, give connection request, and to collaborate with other fellow students...
+This is the entry level website project made with simple ui